Araceligm90/reading-notes102/README.md

 **Reminders to keep myself in a growth mindset:**

-- Failing only means that you have tried. :adhesive_bandage:
+- Failing only means that you have tried.
 - The most successful people out there were at the sarting line at some point too.
-And made it! :bulb:
+And made it!
-- Big challenge, big reward! :muscle:
+- Big challenge, big reward! 💪

 The best example is that yesterday I didn't know how to do this and today I do!
 Keep moving forward.